-As a Medicare health plan, Network Cares must cover all services covered by Original Medicare and may offer other services in addition to those covered under Original Medicare.
+As a Medicare health plan, Network Health Cares (PPO D-SNP) must cover all services covered by Original Medicare and may offer other services in addition to those covered under Original Medicare.

-Network Cares will generally cover your medical care as long as:
+Network Health Cares (PPO D-SNP) will generally cover your medical care as long as:

 - The care you receive is included in the plan's Medical Benefits Chart (this chart is in Chapter 4 of this document). - The care you receive is considered medically necessary.
-"Medically necessary" means that the services, supplies, equipment, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice.
+Medically necessary means that the services, supplies, equipment, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice.

-Use providers in the plan's network to get your medical care You may choose a Primary Care Provider (PCP) to provide and oversee your care
+SECTION 2 Use providers in the plan's network to get your medical care